Updated: March 23, 2014

-As of early March, snowpack in the source regions of the North and South Platte Rivers above normal.
+As of late March, snowpack in the source regions of the North and South Platte Rivers above normal.
 In the North Platte River basin, snow water equivalent averaged near 125 percent of normal, while snow water equivalent in the South Platte River basin averaged near 135 percent of normal.

 Although mountain snowpack is above normal, reservoirs along the North Platte River have storage available and can take in the increased snowmelt runoff to keep flood potential near normal.
 However, there does remain chances for flooding due to reservoir releases downstream of Lake McConaughy this spring and early summer, which will depend on demands downstream.

 Along the South Platte River, with current flows and mountain snowpack both above normal, chances for snowmelt runoff flooding are slightly above normal.

 NRCS data: Plot courtesy of the University of Wyoming

 Snow Cover and Liquid Water Content

 There is limited snowpack across western and north central Nebraska as of March 23rd.

 Since October 1, 2013, precipitation has been near average for much of western and north central Nebraska.
 The exception is across the far northern parts of Nebraska into the panhandle, from northern Cherry County into Sheridan County, where higher precipitation fell in October to bring amounts for the season above average.

 According to the U.S. Drought Monitor, drought conditions have improved for much of western and north central Nebraska.
 However much of the area does continue to observe severe to extreme drought conditions, which is ongoing from October of 2012.